isomerpages/govtech-stp/_periodic-commuting-arrangement/02a-pca-faq.md

 #### 5. What do I do if my employee needs to return to Malaysia before the 3-month (i.e. 90 days) stay is up?

 The employee is permitted to leave Singapore.
-However, employers should note that they will only be able to apply for another PCA for the employee’s re-entry into Singapore, 90 days <u>after</u> their previous entry into Singapore.
+However, employers should note that they will only be able to apply for another PCA for the employee’s re-entry into Singapore, 90 days after their previous entry into Singapore.

 ##### Click here to go to the [top](#top).